JonyRezende/alten_hotel/README.md

 #### Step 2 - Run Migration

-  With Visual Studio opened, open the Package Manager Console Make sure the Default Project in that window was checked as "Infrastructure" like the Image
+  With Visual Studio opened, open the Package Manager Console and make sure the Default Project in that window was checked as "Infrastructure" like the image.

   ![package](https://user-images.githubusercontent.com/26381060/132993693-a8a1996f-094e-4a88-9dd0-b361a2149517.png)